earlephilhower/arduino-pico/docs/platformio.rst

 For RP2350 based boards, this controls how much PSRAM the firmware will think it has available in bytes, mapped at starting address 0x11000000.

-To learn about PSRAM usage, see: :doc:`RP2350 PSRAM Support <psram>`
+To learn more about PSRAM usage, see: :doc:`RP2350 PSRAM Support <psram>`

 .. code:: ini